mklrm/gcp-testing/terraform/README.md

-# TODO
+# Features
-- Try using labels or networks tags to attach a VM to a subnet
- - Apparently you can't attach either to a subnet
-  - Maybe I'll just roll my own tags then
-   - Or I could add a standard label to the VM and a custom marker to the subnet
+- You can add one or more instance_attach_tags on a subnetwork and add one of those tags to a virtual machine instance's network tags and the instance will attach to that subnetwork

 # Name generation design
 ```
  Values: